victormanoly/victormanoly.github.io/index.md

 * An SDN-NFV Orchestration for Reliable and Low Latency Mobility in Off-the-Shelf WiFi.
 > 2020 IEEE International Conference on Communications (ICC), Dublin, Ireland, 2020.
 DOI: [10.1109/ICC40277.2020.9148900](https://ieeexplore.ieee.org/abstract/document/9148900).

-More details about my publications can be found in [Google Schoolar](https://scholar.google.com/citations?user=5aUVzBQAAAAJ&hl).

 ### Conferences and Events

 * Ultra Reliable Communication for Robot Mobility enabled by SDN Splitting of WiFi Functions.